sanjaiyan-dev/uk-nmsw-ui/docs/form_creator.md

 Requirements

-- The API endpoint that allows GETting the data for this field.
-It must be an endpoint that allows for search/filter based on a string passed to it
+- A dataset to search on

+_Note the current InputAutocomplete works with a local dataset, in future we will have one that works with an API endpoint_

 Object structure

 ```
 {
   type: FIELD_AUTOCOMPLETE,
-  displayType: DISPLAY_SINGLE,
-  dataAPIEndpoint: <required>,
+  dataSet: <required>,
-  fieldName: <required>,
+  fieldName: <required>
   hint: <optional>
-  label: <required>,
+  label: <required>
-  responseKey: <required>,
+  responseKey: <required>
-  additionalKey: <OPTIONAL: additional data key>,
+  additionalKey: <optional>
+  displayAdditionalKey: <boolean required>
+  responseKeyPrefix: <optional>
+  additionalKeyPrefix: <optional>
+  additionalKeySuffix: <optional>
 }
 ```